First Nations

 A site of significance

-The Melbourne & Olympic Parks precinct is located in Narrm (Melbourne), within the lands of the Wurundjeri Woi-Wurrung people of the East Kulin Nation.
-The Wurundjeri Woi-Wurrung, or ‘witchitty grub people’, are part of the world’s oldest culture, having lived in an area encompassing the precinct for over 2,000 generations.
-Prior to colonisation, the course of the Birrarung (Yarra River) crossed the site near AAMI Park’s present location, and the surrounding wetlands habitat supported flora and fauna, providing plentiful resources for First Nations people living in nearby areas.
+Prior to European settlement, the course of the Birrarung (Yarra River) crossed the site near AAMI Park’s present location, and the surrounding wetlands habitat supported flora and fauna, providing plentiful resources for First Nations people living in nearby areas.

-Today the precinct is bounded to the south and west by the Birrarung, which means ‘river of mists’.
+Today M&OP is bounded to the south and west by the Birrarung, which means ‘river of mists’.
 The Birrarung is an important site of cultural significance for Woi-Wurrung language groups, including the Wurundjeri and Boon Wurrung people.

-In 2017 it was legally recognised as a living natural entity, and Woi-Wurrung groups retain their age-old responsibility to ensure its good health.
+In 2017 the Birrarung was legally recognised as a living natural entity, and Woi-Wurrung groups retain their age-old responsibility to ensure its good health.

-Guests approaching the precinct from Birrarung Marr may arrive via the Tanderrum Bridge, named for an ancient ceremony performed by groups of the East Kulin Nation to provide neighbouring tribes with safe passage across Country.
+Guests approaching from Birrarung Marr may arrive via Tanderrum Bridge, named for an ancient ceremony performed by groups of the East Kulin Nation to provide neighbouring tribes with safe passage across Country.

 Tanderrum has been part of Wurundjeri culture for thousands of years, traditionally bringing together the Wurundjeri Woi-wurrung, Boon Wurrung, Taungurung, Wadawurrung and Dja Dja Wurrung language groups of the Eastern Kulin Nation.

-To the north and east, the precinct is bordered by culturally significant sites occupied today by the MCG and Punt Road Oval.
+To the north and east, M&OP is bordered by culturally significant sites occupied today by the MCG and Punt Road Oval.
 These areas were occupied by the Wurundjeri-willam clan for millennia, right up to the 1840s, providing gathering places for significant cultural ceremonies such as corroborees.

-The William Barak Bridge, which connects the MCG and Birrarung Marr with bridges that cross the railyards to Melbourne Park, was named for the prominent 19th-century Wurundjeri-balluk Elder.
+The William Barak Bridge, which connects the MCG and Birrarung Marr across the railyards to Melbourne Park, was named for the prominent 19th-century Wurundjeri-balluk Elder.

-William Barak played an important role in building understanding between white settlers and the Aboriginal people of Victoria, advocating for traditional owners and helping his people face an uncertain future in their irrevocably changed land.
+William Barak played an important role in building understanding between white settlers and the Aboriginal people of Victoria, advocating for Traditional Owners and helping his people prepare to face an uncertain future in their irrevocably changed land.

-Given the precinct’s proximity to the Birrarung and surrounding sites of significance, the land on which it operates should be considered culturally significant to First Nations people.
+Given M&OP’s proximity to the Birrarung and surrounding sites of significance, the land on which it operates is culturally significant to First Nations people.

 To acknowledge the significance of the land and educate visitors about First Nations culture, it incorporates animal totems and moieties of First Nations peoples, including that of former Australian Open Champion Evonne Goolagong Cawley.